Anu-rag200/Shopee/README.md

 The hosting is on `Firebase` and the database used is `FireStore`.
 And a node server is also hosted on cyclic platform to facilitate the payment gateway withour leaking APIs on the frontend.
 <hr>

-Made with Love by Dellucifer
+Made with Love by Anurag